Scientific Advisory Board

 Elizabeth Berry-Kravis, MD, PhD

-Outcome measures for clinical trials are essential for investigation of new treatments, and this is an area of great need in Fragile X research.
-Dr. Berry-Kravis has made invaluable contributions to our understanding of how best to conduct clinical trials in Fragile X. Her first clinical trial in Fragile X funded by FRAXA was of AMPAkines, in the mid 2000s, and since then she has been funded by FRAXA to run a trial of Lithium in 15 individuals with Fragile X and to validate a new automated video tracking system for quantifying physical activity as an outcome measure for Fragile X clinical trials.
-She has also conducted large scale Phase III trials of mGluR5 antagonists.
+Her first clinical trial in Fragile X funded by FRAXA was of AMPAkines, in the mid 2000s, and since then she has been funded by FRAXA to run a trial of Lithium in 15 individuals with Fragile X and to validate a new automated video tracking system for quantifying physical activity as an outcome measure for Fragile X clinical trials.
+She has been involved in running all the large scale Phase III trials for Fragile X.

 Graeme Bilbe, PhD